-Make sure that each person has the slides, so that you can proceed with the presentation in case one person cannot attend.
-Have a backup presentation (on a memory stick or in an online storage service like OneDrive or in email), so that you will be sure to be ready to present when called on.
+Make sure that each person has the slides, so that you can proceed with the presentation in case one person has difficulties (e.g., with the network).

 No videos are allowed in a presentation.
 You may show pictures from a video in your slides if you credit them properly (and have permission).